 Bent Creek Experimental Forest Mountain Biking

 The collection of trails is well-suited to beginner and intermediate mountain bikers, families and groups.
 With some trails containing large climbs and technical sections, more advanced riders will have fun here as well.
 There are nearly 30 miles of double track and single track open for biking in Bent Creek Forest - with options for all skill and adventure levels.
 The easier Hardtimes Trail follows a forest service road leading to Lake Powhatan and links to a maze of trails.

 Directions to Hardtimes Trailhead: From Asheville, take I-240 west to I-26 east and take exit #33 on NC 191.
-Turn left, pass the Asheville Outlets, and go south on NC 191 for two miles.
+Turn left, pass the Asheville Outlets and go south on NC 191 for two miles.
 Turn right at the stoplight onto Bent Creek Ranch Road, following the brown signs to the Lake Powhatan Recreation Area (bear left at fork after 0.2 mi. on this road).
 The signed Hardtimes trailhead parking area is two miles down this road on the left.
 Other popular starting points are beyond Hardtimes further toward Lake Powhatan.
-There is a $2/person day use fee for the Lake Powhatan with more parking and camping.
-Download a NPS Map of Bent Creek Trails.
+Download an NPS Map of Bent Creek Trails.